dprats/auth-system/README.md

 ## Structure
 This repo has has essentially two apps that talk to each other via API calls
 - Front end: React App that runs on port 3000
-- Front end: A Node/Express API app that runs on port 9000
+- Backend end: A Node/Express API app that runs on port 9000

 The apps are separated because I have found that having a clean separation makes the API design much cleaner from the start.